Coronavirus lockdown pushes Germany into recession | DW | 15.05.2020

 Despite easing lockdown measures, the German government remains pessimistic about the economic outlook this year.

 Officials have predicted a 6.3% contraction for 2020.
-If so, this would put Germany in its worst recession since records began in 1970.
+If so, this would put Germany in its worst recession since records on quarterly GDP figures began in 1970.

 The eurozone economy also took a hit in the first quarter.
 The statistics agency of the European Union, Eurostat, on Friday reported that overall economic performance of the 19 countries that use the euro fell 3.8% from the last quarter of 2019, the largest quarter-on-quarter drop since 1995.
 The economy of the EU also saw a drop of 3.3%.